vickychijwani/android-dev/README.md

 ### Tooling and Debugging

 If you're starting out with a new project, I highly recommend [Android Studio][60] over Eclipse.
 Studio is the future of Android development, and although it can take some time to get used to, it fixes a ton of tiny annoyances compared to Eclipse.
+Other debugging tools:

 - [Remote debugging WebViews via Chrome][61]
 - [Scalpel - view your UI hierarchy in 3D!][62]